If variety is the spice of life, Mexico is a multi-flavoured feast.

 Arrive in Mexico in the early evening.
 After checking into your hotel you can set about discovering the exuberant, cultured, energetic life of Mexico City.
 The pavement cafés and cantinas all call you in; the markets and boutiques, pyramids and monuments, galleries and museums also beckon.

-Stay: Two nights in a deluxe room at Hotel Las Alcobas.
+Stay: Two nights in a deluxe room at Hotel Las Alcobas – bed & breakfast.

 A short domestic flight takes you to a completely different Mexico.
-At Oaxaca – the Jade City – you’ll meet the direct descendants of the ancient Zapotec and Mixtec peoples and immerse yourselves in their colourful Saturday markets selling hand-embroidered clothing, black clay pottery and fabulous jewellery.
+At Oaxaca – the Jade City – you’ll meet the direct descendants of the ancient Zapotec and Mixtec peoples and immerse yourself in their colourful Saturday market selling hand-embroidered clothing, black clay pottery and fabulous jewellery.
 On day five a private guide will take you to explore Monte Alban and Mitla, two of the region’s most fascinating archaeological sites.
 Also included is a visit to the tree at Tule, believed to be at least 2,000 years old.

-Stay: Three nights in a double room at Casa Oaxaca.
+Stay: Three nights in a double room at Casa Oaxaca – bed & breakfast

-Stay: Three nights in a double room at Hacienda Merida VIP.
+Stay: Three nights in a patio room at the Casa Lecanda – bed & breakfast

 Playa del Carmen